cbrais/risd/README.md

 ## Installation

-First, intall the 'devtools' package (if already intalled skip to second step):
+First, intall the 'devtools' package (If already intalled skip to second step, or update the package if you do not have the latest version):

 ```
 install.packages("devtools")